Ultimaker/Cura/README.md

 ----
 * Manually:
   - Make sure your Cura version is 2.2 or newer
-  - Download or clone the repository into [Cura installation folder]/plugins/OctoPrintPlugin
+  - Download or clone the repository into [Cura installation folder]/plugins/OctoPrintPlugin or in the plugins folder inside the configuration folder.
+The configuration folder can be found via Help -> Show Configuration Folder inside Cura.
+    NB: The folder of the plugin itself *must* be ```OctoPrintPlugin```
   - If you are running Cura from source, make sure you install python-zeroconf using pip:
     ```pip3 install python3-zeroconf```.
     Released versions of Cura already meet this requirement.